redgeneLauren/HTMLcourse-sample/Content/Chapter1HTMLStructure.q.md

 - It is the documentator of HTML.

-- It identifies the type of document for the web browser.
+- It defines the type of document.

 - It does not have any purpose.